 An Experienced Massachusetts Business Attorney

-The Katz Law Group, P.C. has more than 35 years of experience with business law in Massachusetts and across New England, including representing contract litigation related to force majeure events in Framingham, Worcester, and Marlborough.
+The Katz Law Group, P.C. has nearly 40 years of experience with business law in Massachusetts and across New England, including representing contract litigation related to force majeure events in Framingham, Worcester, and Marlborough.
 Contact us online today.